hermeznetwork/hermez-docs/mkdocs/docs/Hermez_2.0/Overview.md

  3. **RPC**: (Remote Procedure Calls) is a JSON RPC interface compatible with Ethereum.
 For a software application to interact with the Ethereum blockchain (by reading blockchain data and/or sending transactions to the network), it must connect to an Ethereum node.
 RPC enables integration of the zkEVM with existing tools, such as Metamask, Etherscan and Infura.
 It adds transactions to the **Pool** and interacts with the **State** using read-only methods.

-4. **State**: subcomponent implements the Merkle Tree and connects to the DB backend.
+4. **State**: A subcomponent that implements the Merkle Tree and connects to the DB backend.
 It checks integrity at block level (i.e., information related to; gas, block size, etc.) and some transaction-related information (e.g., signatures, sufficient balance, etc.).
 State also stores smart contract (SC) code into the Merkle tree and processes transactions using the EVM.

-//Software that is in charge of collecting all the data from the smart contract, storing it in the database, and then serving the user applications through RPC JSON call methods to provide them with all the information regarding zkEVM.
-The Hermez node is equivalent to the “geth” used in Ethereum.
-(Geth(Go Ethereum)) is a command-line interface for running Ethereum node implemented in Go Language.
-Using Geth you can join the Ethereum network, transfer ether between accounts, or even mine ethers.

-//You can run the Hermez node in different types.
-In the first type, you can collect all the data and synchronize it, and then provide the information to the users.
-In the second type, you can serve the protocol (zkEVM 1.5), which runs the geth in the miner mode.
-It collects data from the smart contract and interacts with the protocol (which is the smart contract and the prover).
-It will collect all the transactions from the users, will send those transactions to the smart contract, and later on, it will verify all transactions in this smart contract.
-And the verification includes a call to the zkprover to perform this complex computation.

-//Synchronizer: Takes data from a smart contract and this data can be provided to any application.
-For example, this data can be used by Metamask.
-If you interact with the Metamask, it means Metamask is asking the Hermez Node about what is the nonce, what is the gas limit, the gas price, etc. Synchronizer is in charge of getting all the data from smart contracts, which includes the data posted by the sequencers (which is the transactions) and the data posted by the coordinators (which is the validity proof).
-All this data is stored in a huge database and served to third parties through a service called JSON-RPC.

-//Note from Google: JSON-RPC is a remote procedure call protocol encoded in JSON.
-For a software application to interact with the Ethereum blockchain (by reading blockchain data and/or sending transactions to the network), it must connect to an Ethereum node.
+5. **zkProver**: All the rules a transaction must follow to be valid are implemented and enforced in the zkProver.
+A zkProver performs complex mathematical computations in the form of polynomials and Assebly langaue, which are then verified on Smart Contract.
+Those rules could be seen as constraints that a transaction must accomplish in order to be able to modify the state tree or the exit tree.
+The zkProver is the most complex module.
+It was necessary to develop two new programming languages to implement the needed elements.
+Read below to know more about zkProver.

-### The zkProver
+### zkProver

-Hermez 2.0 employs state-of-the-art zero-knowledge technology.
-It will use a zero-knowledge prover, dubbed zkProver, which is intended to run on any server and is being engineered to be compatible with most consumer hardware.Every Aggregator will use the zkProver to validate batches and provide validity proofs. zkProver has its own detailed architecture which is outlined below.
-It will consist mainly of the Main State Machine Executor, a collection of secondary State Machines each with its own executor, the STARK-proof builder, and the SNARK-proof builder.
+Hermez 2.0 employs the state-of-the-art zero-knowledge technology.
+It uses a zero-knowledge prover, dubbed zkProver, which is intended to run on any server and is being engineered to be compatible with most consumer hardware.
+Every Aggregator will use the zkProver to validate batches and provide validity proofs. zkProver has its own detailed architecture which is outlined below.
+It will consist mainly of the Main State Machine Executor, a collection of secondary State Machines, each with its own executor, the STARK-proof builder, and the SNARK-proof builder.
 See **Figure 4** below for a simplified diagram of the Hermez 2.0 zkProver.

 <p align="center"><img src="IMAGES/fig4-zkProv-arch.png" width="650" /></p>
 <div align="center"><b> Figure 4: A Simplified zkProver Diagram </b></div>